getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 We have base behaviors that all controllers share, which are `success(..)`, `failure(..)` and `showDialog(..)`.
 Our child classes `LoginController` and `AuthController` override `failure(..)` and `success(..)` to augment the default base class behavior.
 Also note that `AuthController` needs an instance of `LoginController` to interact with the login form, so that becomes a member data property.

-The other thing to mention is that we chose some *composition* to sprinkle in on top of the inheritance. `AuthController` needed to know about `LoginController`, so we instantiated it (`new LoginController()`) and kept a class member property called `this.login` to reference it, so that `AuthController` could invoke behavior on `LoginController`.
+The other thing to mention is that we chose some *composition* to sprinkle in on top of the inheritance. `AuthController` needs to know about `LoginController`, so we instantiate it (`new LoginController()`) and keep a class member property called `this.login` to reference it, so that `AuthController` can invoke behavior on `LoginController`.

 **Note:** There *might* have been a slight temptation to make `AuthController` inherit from `LoginController`, or vice versa, such that we had *virtual composition* through the inheritance chain.
 But this is a strongly clear example of what's wrong with class inheritance as *the* model for the problem domain, because neither `AuthController` nor `LoginController` are specializing base behavior of the other, so inheritance between them makes little sense except if classes are your only design pattern.
 Instead, we layered in some simple *composition* and now they can cooperate, while still both benefiting from the inheritance from the parent base `Controller`.